When is the best time to put the central heating on?

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-Ryan Collier, a heating engineer and director of Heat Pump Source, says most people should think about turning their heating on when the average outside temperature starts to fall below 15 degrees Celsius – this is typically late September or early October.
+Most of us want to wait as long as possible before pumping up that thermostat and when you switch on your central heating will depend on the weather and, of course, how much you feel the cold.
+But Ryan Collier, a heating engineer and director of Heat Pump Source, says most people should think about turning their heating on when the average outside temperature starts to fall below 15ºC – this is typically in late September or early October.

 Should you leave your heating on low all day?

-According to the Energy Saving Trust, it is not cheaper to leave the heating on low all day as you will be using constant energy all day.
+According to the Energy Saving Trust, despite what you might think, it is usually not cheaper to leave the heating on low all day.

-The Energy Saving Trust stresses that, in the long run, only putting the heating on when you need is best practice in keeping energy costs low.
+The Energy Saving Trust stresses that, in the long run, only putting the heating on when you need it is usually the best way to keep energy costs low.

 What time of day should you put your heating on?

-“I would recommend turning your heating off at night, or when you are not at home, as this will help to save energy and lower your bills,” says Collier.
+“Turning your heating off at night, or when you are not at home, will help to save energy and lower your bills,” says Collier.

 Working from home?
-Then it could be worth just heating a single room where you do all of your work.
-That way you won’t be spending money heating all your rooms where you do not feel the benefit.
+Then think about just heating a single room where you work.
+That way you won’t be spending money heating empty rooms.

 What temperature should a room be?

-It’s also worth noting that simply turning your thermostat down by 1°C can save you over £100 a year, according to energy experts.
+It’s also worth noting that simply turning your thermostat down by 1°C can save you around £145 a year, according to Uswitch.

 What is the most cost-efficient way to heat a room?

-If you live alone or are the only one at home, it could be cheaper to use a fan heater or oil heater for a burst of heat.
+If you live alone or are the only one at home, it could be cheaper to use a fan heater or oil heater for a short burst of heat.
+Also, keep an eye on health of your boiler.
+As your boiler ages, it becomes less efficient and it will need to be on longer to heat your home.
+Make sure you get it serviced regularly to ensure it is working at an optimum level.

 -